andreas-wienes-private/andreas-wienes-private.github.io/_tabs/about.md

 ## Hello 👋

-My name is Andreas and I'm an Ethical Hacker.
+My name is Andreas and I'm a Hacker.
 I love to learn new things every day and use my skills to test IT systems for security flaws and bugs.

 ### My Expertise
 - Penetration Testing